IRS Charts a Path Forward with Immediate Actions

 Recommended Actions Status

 All recommendations are closed as of Jan.
-31, 2014, however we have updated the current number of original backlog cases for Recommendation 7 on Feb.
-24, 2014.
-We will continue to report out on the number of original backlog cases monthly until those cases are closed.
+31, 2014.
+In Recommendation 7, we continue to report on the number of original backlog cases monthly until those cases are closed.
+Most recent update: March 24, 2004.

 |1||Ensure that the memorandum requiring the Director, Rulings and Agreements, to approve all original entries and changes to criteria included on the BOLO listing prior to implementation be formalized in the appropriate Internal Revenue Manual.||Director, Exempt Organizations||